1. What does this tool do

 - Pan and zoom — Click and drag the canvas background to pan.
 Use the mouse wheel to zoom in and out.

 - Delete nodes — Right-click a node and choose Delete, or select a node and press Delete or Backspace.
-The root cannot be deleted.

 - Import — Click Import JSON to load a previously exported mind map from a file.

-How it works
+3. How it works

 The mind map is stored as a tree of nodes.
 Each node has an id, label, and list of children.
-The layout algorithm positions nodes horizontally: the root is on the left, children extend to the right, and siblings are stacked vertically with spacing.
-Connectors are Bézier curves from parent to child.
-Pan and zoom use CSS transforms on the canvas.
-PNG export uses dom-to-image to capture the mind map as a raster image.
-JSON import/export uses the File API and blob URLs—no upload to any server.
-Drafts are saved to localStorage every 500ms when the mind map changes.
+The layout algorithm positions nodes horizontally: root on the left, children to the right, siblings stacked vertically.
+Connectors are Bézier curves.
+Pan and zoom use CSS transforms.
+PNG export uses dom-to-image.
+JSON import/export uses the File API—no upload.
+Drafts are saved to localStorage when the map changes.
+All computation runs entirely in your browser.
+No data is sent to any server.

-Use cases & examples
+4. Use cases & examples

 - Brainstorming — Capture ideas quickly and connect related concepts.